 Calling all performing arts organizations!
 You are cordially invited to participate in the newest edition of CAPACOA’s Digital Discoverability Program, as part of the Linked Digital Future Initiative (LDFI) and in support of the Artsdata project.

-Between September 2022 and March 2023, a cohort of 20 organizations will have the opportunity to work one-on-one with Digital Transformation Agent Dessa Hayes.
+Between July 2023 and March 2024, you will have the opportunity to work one-on-one with Digital Transformation Agent Dessa Hayes.
 Together, we will optimize your organization’s event pages, artist profiles and/or Wikidata items for search engines (ex: Google, Bing) and recommendation systems (ex: Siri, Alexa).
-As a result, local arts goers and tourists alike will have a much easier time finding your events, no matter which device or application they use.
+As a result, local arts goers and tourists alike will have a much easier time finding your events and contents online.

-To participate in the 2022-2023 cohort of the Digital Discoverability program, your organization must:
+To apply to the 2023-2024 cohort of the Digital Discoverability program, you must:

-- Have a basic level of digital maturity and have access to the services of a webmaster;
+- Possess a basic level of digital maturity

 - Assign a dedicated staff member to become your “Discoverability Lead”.
-This person will act as the primary cohort participant and contact person for the whole duration of the program.
+This person will act as the primary cohort participant and contact person for the entire duration of the program

 How this will work

-If your application is successful, you will receive a personalized diagnosis of your website’s event data.
+If your application is successful, you will receive a preliminary diagnosis of your webpages and Wikidata item(s).
 This document will outline your current level of discoverability, including crucial aspects such as SEO (Search Engine Optimization), meta tags, sitemaps and structured data.
-It will also provide a list of possible solutions to be worked on with the LDFI and Culture Creates.
-Solutions may include implementing a structured data template, working with an existing API (application programming interface) or installing a Footlight code snippet (more information below).
+It will also provide a list of possible solutions to be worked on with the LDFI and its partners.

 What you should expect

-The 20 participants accepted to the Digital Discoverability cohort should anticipate a time commitment of approximately 8 to 40 hours over the September 2022 – March 2023 period.
-This number will depend on the number of performances in their programming and the discoverability solutions they choose.
+The 20 participants accepted to the Digital Discoverability cohort should anticipate a time commitment of somewhere between 4 and 40 hours over the July 2023 – March 2024 period.
+This exact number will depend on the number of performances in their programming and the discoverability solutions they choose.

 Cohort participants will need to:

-- Join the LDFI and Culture Creates for an initial meeting via web conference;
+- Join the LDFI for an initial meeting via web conference

-- Participate in additional training sessions (depending on their chosen discoverability solution);
+- Potentially participate in additional training sessions (depending on their chosen discoverability solution)

-- Collaborate with their webmaster to implement discoverability solutions on the backend of their website; and,
+- Collaborate with their webmaster to implement discoverability solutions on the backend of their website

-- Work one-on-one with Culture Creates to troubleshoot any technical issues.
+- Work one-on-one with the LDFI to troubleshoot any technical issues that may arise

 Cohort participants will be onboarded one at a time and selected primarily on a first come, first served basis.
 If selected, participants may begin their initial training session before the application deadline.